 Finish at Shek Pik Reservoir

-To finish the Section 9 of the Lantau Trail, trace your steps back to the three-way crossing, but this time continue straight.
+To finish Section 9 of the Lantau Trail, trace your steps back to the three-way crossing but this time, go straight.
 Shortly after the crossing, you’ll get a glimpse of Shek Pik Reservoir.

 When you cross the road and stand right next to the Shek Pik Reservoir, you’ll understand why I love this part of Lantau Island.
-With the Big Buddha and the Lantau Peak in the background, the massive body of water in front, a picturesque road across the dam, and the surrounding greenery, I find this area very beautful.
-To me it feels surreal!
+With the Big Buddha and the Lantau Peak in the background, the massive body of water in front, a picturesque road across the dam, and the surrounding greenery, I find this area very beautiful!